Everything You Need To Master Financial Modeling

 Moving on, the question becomes: “So how should you approach indicating your interest in being selected to be staffed on a deal?”

-During your internship, quality is always more important than quantity, so you want to make sure you are not leaving negative data points to your intern evaluation.
+Throughout your internship, always remember that quality is more important than quantity, so make sure you are not leaving negative data points to your intern evaluation.

 After a few weeks, as you become more proficient in the work involved and can also better gauge your availability, you can then think about doing additional outreach to the teams that you are most interested in working with.